The Shipping Law Review: Shipbuilding

 The judge (like the arbitrators) disagreed.
 The contract did not say that delays caused by a breach of Article IV postponed the delivery date or gave rise to permissible delays; by contrast, a breach of other provisions was expressly said to create permissible delay and postpone the delivery date.
 According to the judge's analysis, Article IV gave the buyers' supervisors the right to attend tests and inspections, but also allowed tests and inspections to be conducted in their absence if they did not attend.
 He was troubled that the shipyard's arguments, if correct, would allow them to claim for delays without giving notice to the buyers at the time.
 The judge thought these matters outweighed any general principle against construing the contract in a way that enabled the buyers to profit by their own breach, and for those reasons upheld the buyers' cancellation.

 Jiangsu Guoxin Corporation (formerly known as Sainty Marine Corporation Ltd) v.
 Precious Shipping Public Co Ltd was an appeal from two partial final awards in the buyers' favour made in arbitration pursuant to shipbuilding contracts for two ships on materially identical terms.7 The buyers had purchased a series of bulk carriers from the shipyard to be built in China.
 The first two ships were delivered and accepted.
-The buyers purported to terminate the contracts for the next four ships on the basis of alleged defective design and construction.
+The buyers purported to terminate the contracts for the next four ships based on alleged defective design and construction.
 The buyers then purported to terminate the contracts for the next two ships when they said it became clear that the ships would not be delivered by the contractual delivery dates.
 The shipyard argued that the buyers' alleged wrongful termination of the contracts for ships three to six prevented it from constructing and delivering the remaining ships, as the rejected ships remained at the yard and were taking up the berths needed for others.
-The shipyard argued, therefore, that the buyers were not entitled to delivery of ships seven and eight by the contractual dates in line with operation of the prevention principle.
+Therefore, the shipyard argued that the buyers were not entitled to delivery of ships seven and eight by the contractual dates in line with operation of the prevention principle.
 The shipyard did not give notice of its prevention claims.

 The judge found that a term was implied into the shipbuilding contracts that neither party should prevent the other performing its contractual obligations, although the term only applied to wrongful acts and to the active prevention of performance, and 'probably' did not extend to passivity in the face of action from a third party.
-However, the judge also found that neither the implied term nor the prevention principle applied in this case, again because the contract included machinery to extend time, in particular the force majeure provision, in Article VIII.1, which was widely drafted to include 'other causes beyond the control of the seller or its sub-contractors' and, therefore, included any wrongful acts of the buyers in terminating contracts three to six.
+However, the judge also found that neither the implied term nor the prevention principle applied in this case, again because the contract included machinery to extend time, in particular the force majeure provision, in Article VIII.1, which was widely drafted to include 'other causes beyond the control of the seller or its sub-contractors', and therefore included any wrongful acts of the buyers in terminating contracts three to six.
 The shipyard's argument failed because, among other things, it had not given notice of permissible delay claims in accordance with the requirements of Article VIII.2 of the contract.

 The judge also said that, even if he was wrong to find that the situation fell within Article VIII.1, the requirement for the shipyard to give notice of force majeure events in Article VIII.2 was wide enough to apply to a prevention claim.
 He suggested that, because all the situations that entitled the shipyard to an extension of time under the contracts required timely notification, that should also be the case for claims for buyer-induced delays and prevention.
 This part of the judgment will inevitably be cited against shipyards claiming prevention at delivery to excuse delays as an additional rebuttal of prevention arguments.

 There are also now several decisions by London arbitrators in shipbuilding cases in which there has been a marked reluctance to allow shipyards to rely on prevention, including the partial final awards in the Precious Shipping case, referred to above, and an anonymised award reported in summary form in 2013,8 in which London arbitrators held that a shipyard's attempts to step outside the notice provisions of a shipbuilding contract to claim extensions for delayed approval of construction drawings by the buyers would produce uncommercial and unworkable results.
-This decision is based on similar reasoning to that in Precious Shipping: the tribunal observed that doing this would deprive the parties of the information needed to make an informed evaluation of their respective positions, and the buyers might have no idea that delay was being claimed until much later.
+This decision is based on similar reasoning to that in Precious Shipping : the tribunal observed that doing this would deprive the parties of the information needed to make an informed evaluation of their respective positions, and the buyers might have no idea that delay was being claimed until much later.

 The approach to the prevention principle adopted in Adyard was followed in Saga Cruises BDF Limited & Others v.
 Fincantieri SpA.9 In that case, the Commercial Court held that the principle only applied to trigger the yard's contractual liability to pay liquidated damages in the case of concurrent delays (for some of which the yard was responsible and for others the buyers were responsible) when it was the delays for which the shipyard was responsible that had caused actual delay beyond the contractual delivery date.
 The judgment again limited the scope of the prevention principle so that it could not be used as a get-out-of-jail-free card by shipyards whose actions have delayed delivery.10